ChaitanyaChandake/Logstash-Assignment/README.md

 **Path: Test_data\Input_Logs\Added_logs_test**

-This file contains test logs with special cases, such as logs with msgid, structured data, missing fields, or extra key-value pairs.
+This file contains test logs with special cases as mentioned above.
 This allows testing of the pipeline's ability to handle edge cases.

 **Path: Test_data\Output_Logs\output_file**

-This file contains the output generated after Basic_logs_test is processed.
+This file contains the output generated after Basic_logs_test input file is processed.
 It includes the structured JSON log with all relevant fields parsed and transformed.

 **Path: Test_data\Output_Logs\output_file_logs**

-This file contains the output generated after Added_logs_test is processed.
+This file contains the output generated after Added_logs_test input file is processed.

 **Output_console.png**